acailic/software-interview-prep/topics/javascript.md

 `null` and `undefined` are two types in JavaScript. `undefined` means something hasn't been initialized. `null` means something is currently unavailable.
 </details>

-### 9. What are anonymous functions in Javascript? :star:
+### 9. What are anonymous functions in Javascript?

 <details>
     <summary>